Frequently Asked Questions

 For the Analytical Division you are expected to give a seminar talk on your research before you can schedule your exam.
 Contact Cady Bush for exam scheduling and she will work to provide you with your committee members and a room reservation.

-Graduate students are eligible for Yellow student permits, but they can apply for a waitlist for the Yellow Allen Fieldhouse Garage Permit.
-It typically takes 1 year of being on the waitlist before you are granted a garage permit.
+Graduate students are eligible for Yellow permits, which gives you access to any yellow lot, or a garage permit.
+If you are added to a wait-list, it typically takes 1 year of being on the waitlist before you are granted a garage permit.

 If you have any yellow pass you can also park in Park and Ride, if you work on both campuses and purchase a main campus pass, KU parking has agreed to add west campus parking to your permit.

 You should speak with your research advisor about any division requirements that may be necessary before you can defend.
-Once you know your committee members, the title of your dissertation, and a general timeline of when you would like to defend, please provide this information to Megan Belaire, the graduate academic advisor.
+Once you know your committee members and a general timeline of when you would like to defend, please provide this information to Megan Belaire, the graduate academic advisor.
 She will follow up to ensure that your committee adheres to graduate policy and the schedule the date and time of the exam.
 Once the date and time have been confirmed she will reserve a room for the defense.
-You should plan on having your dissertation to the committee AT LEAST 3 weeks in advance of the exam date because it is required that at least 3 of your committee members must email the graduate academic advisor confirming that the dissertation is in "final defensible form" no later that 2 weeks before the exam date.
+You should plan on having your dissertation to the committee AT LEAST 3 weeks in advance of the exam date (4 weeks for analytical students) because it is required that at least 3 of your committee members must email the graduate academic advisor confirming that the dissertation is in "final defensible form" no later that 2 weeks before the exam date.
 This would give your committee one week to read through the dissertation, although some committee members may prefer more time.

 It is best that you apply for graduation in Enroll & Pay once the exam has been scheduled.
 If you do not pass you can always rescind the application, but it is much harder to apply for graduation after the deadline.